msztolcman/versionner/README.md

 search for it (`search`) and replace it with value of `replace`.
 If `match` is 'line', then `search` is matched line by line, and for 'file' whole file is read into memory and matched against `search`.

+If you must do more replaces in single file, just add number to section name:

+    [file:2:some/path]

 Installation
 ------------